 Vila Baleira | Car rental Madeira

 First of all, I believe it’s quite unwise to leave out the full insurance option just to lower the cost of your car rental.
-By adding this, in my opinion, an essential option, the supplier will fully cover the car’s excess – plus the possible damage of the windows, mirrors, wheels and tyres.
+By adding this, in my opinion, an essential option, the supplier will fully cover the car’s excess – plus the possible damage to the windows, mirrors, wheels and tyres.

 Of course, full insurance comes at a price, but with Madeira’s fluctuating driving conditions, an accident may happen far more likely too.
 So I would say; it’s better to be safe than sorry!